AdyRock/com.weatherunderground/README.md

 # Weather Underground

-Get the last data from you weather station
+Get the last data from you personal weather station and tomorrows forecast